Feast of the Hunters' Moon

 Feast of the Hunters’ Moon is a weekend festival and historical reenactment held on a weekend in October since 1968, at the present-day site of Fort Ouiatenon, a replica 18th century French military and trading post near West Lafayette, Indiana.
 Traditionally, the Hunters' Moon is the full moon in October, following September's Harvest Moon.

-Site
+Site and history

 The Feast is held on the grounds of the Historic Fort Ouiatenon Park, on the Wabash River.
 The blockhouse is a replica of the original Fort Ouiatenon, which was the first fortified European settlement in what is now called Indiana.
 The fort served as a French trading post and was located approximately one mile downriver from the replica.